Restaurant of the Week: Pizza Payaa

 Editor's note: This is a weekly Pantagraph series featuring local restaurants and bars.
 Know someone we should talk to?
 Email Olivia Jacobs at ojacobs@pantagraph.com.

-Pizza Payaa eventually found its home after a local VR business sampled the pizza and asked Payaa to partner up and use their kitchen.
-COVID, however, caused that business to shut down, but gave Payaa and the former VR business owner an opportunity to work together and open a business in the middle of a pandemic.
+Pizza Payaa eventually found its home after Mass VR, a local Virtual Reality business sampled the pizza and asked Payaa to partner up and use their kitchen.
+COVID caused that business to shut down, but gave Payaa and the former VR business owner an opportunity to work together and open a business in the middle of a pandemic.

 People are also reading…